Mosaic Whispers: History

 The Mosaic Whispers was founded in 1991 by a group of students and first performed together at Washington University's Thurtene Carnival.
 It is the oldest mixed-gender group at the university.
 The original roster included P. Daniel Newman, Jason Coryell, Brian Stephenson, Liz Radford, Josh Einsohn, Devorah Rosner, and Lora Norback, with the group holding auditions in the fall of 1991.
 Many alumni return and join current students at the group's annual spring concert, known as Splash of Color.

 The group's music has been selected for several compilation a cappella albums, including appearances on BOCA, multiple Voices Only albums, and the 2008 Ben Folds Presents: University A Cappella!.
 The Whispers were selected after submitting a video of the group performing Folds' song "Still Fighting It" to Ben Folds' university a cappella competition.

-One notable alumna is Eliotte Henderson ('10) who has toured internationally as a member of Taylor Swift's band.
+One notable alumna is Eliotte Henderson ('10) who has toured internationally as a member of Taylor Swift's band..
+Additionally, class of 2025 alumna Kitty (Kidist) Taye competed on Season 24 of American Idol, with the Whispers backing her up.